MarKyehus/CyPatriot/Ubuntu 14.04/README.md

 * Check that account lockouts are enforced.
     * Threshold:  5 bad passwords or less.
     * Duration:  15 minutes or more.
+## Files and Folders

+### Files

+* Search and remove media files that are not part of the OS.
+  * Extensions: mp3, mpeg, mp4, png, jpg, gif.
+  * Kind: music, movies, pictures
+  * *Caution* Be careful of removing from system or program folders.
+  * *Caution* May want to consider moving file before deletion.

 ### Complete?